patrick-ve/de-burgerlijke-app/docs/development-progress.md

 #### Fixed

 - **`RecipeDetailView.vue`**: Removed redundant icon element from the default slot of the `UTabs` component to fix duplicate tab icons.
+- **`AddRecipeModal.vue`**: Corrected Zod parsing logic to handle the direct recipe object returned by the `/api/recipe/url` endpoint, resolving validation errors.

 #### Added

+- **`components/AddRecipeModal.vue`**: Created a modal component to capture a recipe URL from the user.
+- **`pages/recipes/index.vue`**: Integrated `AddRecipeModal` and updated the "Voeg toe" button to open this modal instead of navigating directly to the create page.
 - **`RecipeList.vue`**:
   - Display active filters (`cuisine`, `time`, `favorites`, `sort`) as badges below the search bar.
   - Added a "Reset filters" button next to the active filter badges.